Senate passes coal ash, surprise billing, tax break bills

 Higher fees for coal ash storage passed

-Public calls for lawmakers to address coal ash pollution problems has propelled legislation through the Statehouse.
+Public calls for lawmakers to address coal ash pollution problems have propelled legislation through the Statehouse.

 The Senate passed the legislation, in a 52-2 vote, to raise the surcharge for coal ash dumping by $1.50 per ton.
 Coal ash currently costs less per ton to dump in the state's landfills than everyday garbage.

-Ligon, who sponsored the bill, said that hopefully the effort will curb disposal of coal ash from out of state in Georgia landfills.
+Ligon, who sponsored the bill, said hopefully the effort will curb disposal of coal ash from out-of-state in Georgia landfills.

-Residents of Juliette, Ga. at the same time protested contamination of their well water from coal ash — demanding action from lawmakers and the governor.
+Residents of Juliette at the same time protested contamination of their well water from coal ash — demanding action from lawmakers and the governor.

 Commented